 For service hour reductions or temporary site closures, providers must submit a request which includes the justification for why such service reductions or closures are necessary, a plan to resume contracted business hours, and how the provider will ensure the ability to continue to provide services, including admitting new patients.
-Providers must submit an electronic letter addressed to Dr. Gary Tsai, Division Director, and emailed to Daniel Deniz at ddeniz@ph.lacounty.gov prior to, or immediately upon, changes that outlines the emergency procedures and duration.
-SAPC's Contract Management and Compliance Unit will reach out to the impacted provider and sites.
+Providers must submit an electronic letter addressed to Dr. Gary Tsai, Division Director, and emailed to Daniel Deniz, Branch Chief - Finance Services Branch, at ddeniz@ph.lacounty.gov prior to, or immediately upon, changes that outlines the emergency procedures and duration.
+SAPC's Contracts and Compliance Branch staff will reach out to the impacted provider and sites.